Great Shefford

 Great Shefford (or West Shefford) is an English village and civil parish on the River Lambourn in the West Berkshire district of Berkshire.
 The present civil parish includes the historical parish of Little or East Shefford, a small, reduced community downstream.
 It also covers the village of Shefford Woodlands, about 1.5 mi south-west of Great Shefford, near Junction 14 on the M4 motorway.

-Toponymy

-The names of the Sheffords derives from the Old English for sheep ford.

-Amenities

-Great Shefford village has a primary school that belongs to Chaddleworth St. Andrew's and Shefford Church of England Federated Primary Schools.
-It also has a pub-restaurant, The Great Shefford, a shop and a petrol station.